UX Trends vs Timeless Skills: What You Should Really Prioritize

 Yes, they may win you a design award today, but what about tomorrow?

-In this article, let’s explore the idea that focusing on building strong foundational skills — mental models, quick execution, and problem-solving abilities — is far more valuable than chasing the next big thing.
+In this article, let’s explore why focusing on building strong foundational skills — mental models, quick execution, and problem-solving abilities — is far more valuable than trend-hopping, and I'll share exactly how to strengthen these skills with practical exercises.

 So, what are these vital skills I keep talking about?
 Here’s a quick rundown: